Carl-Llewellyn/Data-Management-Plan-Extraction/README.md

 # Data Management Plan - API for Kafka and Postgres

-This project was created to provide an efficient and consistent methodology to collect the requirements of researcher’s project requirements and needs at the Department of Fisheries and Oceans.
-Many of the questions have been removed on the request of the department.
+This project was created to provide an efficient and consistent methodology to collect the requirements of researcher’s project requirements and needs at the Department of Fisheries and Oceans. **Many of the questions have been removed on the request of the department.** Therefore it is a simplified version of the API.
 It allows for instant data analytics through Kafka, in addition to separate endpoints for direct Postgres integration and file management.

 ## Directories